 Since I know what evil is, and that I have connected it to nefarious, I now know the meaning of nefarious as well.

 Action Required: Connect new words to words you already know.

 So, now you are at the third stage: you have started paying attention to words, have made a vocabulary notebook, and are seeing synonyms of common words all around.
 What next?

 Start learning words in context.
 When you get stuck and are unable to learn a word, put it in context.
-Use words to describe things/people around you.
+Use words to describe things/people/ideas around you.